Debt Collectors and Unfair Treatment

 There are very strict rules when it comes to when bill collectors can call you.
 According to the FTC website, they absolutely cannot call you at an unusual time.
 For example, they cannot call you before 8 a.m. or after 9 p.m.
 Also, if you tell the collector that they can’t call you at work because your employer doesn’t allow calls, then they can’t call you at your place of employment.
 This still counts whether you state it in writing or orally.

 A more recent issue with bill collectors is that they are starting to call unauthorized third parties.
 This might include your family, friends or employer.
 They aren’t allowed to talk about your debt to anyone else besides you or your attorney, and in some cases, your spouse.
 The only time they can contact someone else is to find out where you work, your phone number or address; however, they can never talk to someone else about your debt.

-A debt collector must send you a proper notice of your debt, and it must be done no more than five days after they first contact you.
+A debt collector must send you a proper notice of your debt.
+They must do this no more than five days after they first contact you.
 The validation notice must include: the creditor, the amount owed, and a way to dispute the debt if you believe you don’t owe it.

 If any of these things have happened to you, it’s important to make the debt collectors pay the price.
-We would be more than happy to assess whether you have a claim under the FDCPA and help you enforce your rights.
+An experienced collection attorney at Northwest Debt Relief would be more than happy to assess whether you have a claim under the FDCPA and help you enforce your rights.
 Are you unsure if you have a claim?
-Don’t hesitate to give me a call or set an appointment at any one of our consumer law offices located in Seattle, Portland, Vancouver or Salem.
+Don’t hesitate to give me a call or set an appointment at any one of our consumer law offices located in Portland, Salem or Medford.